 Safeguarding continues to take a very high priority at SWMTC.
-The Revd Professor Morwenna Ludlow took over from the Rt Revd Nick McKinnel as the trustee responsible for safeguarding in April 2020.
-We have continued to ensure that our students attend the relevant safeguarding training and increasingly we try to weave safeguarding into the academic teaching, particularly the pastoral and reflective practice modules.
+The Revd Belinda Speed-Andrews took over from Revd Jane Kneebone as one of our two staff Safeguarding Officers alongside Revd Dave Carrington.
+The Principal acted as interim Safeguarding Officer during Dave Carrington's sabbatical in summer 2022.
+We ensure that our students attend the relevant safeguarding training and weave safeguarding into the academic teaching, particularly the pastoral and reflective practice modules.